JetBrains/intellij-sdk-docs/tutorials/writing_tests_for_plugins/parsing_test.md

 title: 2.
 Parsing Test
 ---

-The first test checks if the Simple language parser, implemented in the [Lexer and Parser Definition](/tutorials/custom_language_support/lexer_and_parser_definition.md) section of the Custom Language Support Tutorial, works as expected.
+The first test checks if the Simple Language parser, implemented in the [Lexer and Parser Definition](/tutorials/custom_language_support/lexer_and_parser_definition.md) section of the Custom Language Support Tutorial, works as expected.

 ## 2.1.
 Update Grammar and Regenerate the Parser
 Before creating the parsing test, ensure the parser definition (`Simple.bnf`) includes the lines shown below.